 Do WhatsApp and Google work with an eSIM in China?

 Yes.
 Travel eSIMs connect via international roaming, which routes your traffic outside of China and bypasses the Great Firewall.
-This allows you to use WhatsApp, Google Maps, Gmail, Instagram, and other Western apps without needing a VPN, just like at home.
+This allows you to use WhatsApp, Google Maps, Gmail, Instagram, and other Western apps without the need for a VPN, just like at home.

 Do I need a VPN if I have an eSIM?

-No. A travel eSIM is not a VPN, but it does the same job in this case: since data exits outside the country, blocked apps work on their own.
-You don't need to install or configure anything.
+No. A travel eSIM is not a VPN, but it does the same job in this case: since data goes outside the country, blocked apps work on their own.
+You don't have to install or configure anything.
 A VPN would be optional as an extra layer, but it is not necessary.

 When should I install and activate the eSIM?

 Install it before entering China.
-Some activation websites don't load well inside the country, so scan the QR and get the profile ready from home.
+Some activation websites don't load well inside the country, so scan the QR and prepare the profile from home.
 You'll only need to activate data and roaming upon landing.

 How much data do I need for a week in China?

-For a classic trip of about 7 days, 10 GB is usually plenty for maps, translator, QR payments, chats, and photos.
-If you stream a lot of video or use the hotspot, go up to 20 GB.
+For a classic trip of about 7 days, 10 GB is usually more than enough for maps, translator, QR payments, chats, and photos.
+If you watch a lot of video or use the hotspot, increase to 20 GB.
 With PuraSim, you can top up if you run short.

 Can I share internet with the hotspot?